 In addition to crisis hotlines and online therapy, there are many other online resources that you can use to receive assistance or learn more about LGBTQ+ identities.
 Here are a few:

 Discrimination and bullying of LGBTQ+ individuals often start in childhood.
-To help young community members, several organizations have formed that cater to issues faced by LGBTQ+ youth.
+To help young community members, several organizations have been formed that cater to issues faced by LGBTQ+ youth.
 Here are a few examples: